-Planning to move to the cloud?
+Building a healthcare app in the cloud?
 You’re in good company.
-A growing number of organizations are adopting public cloud services to speed innovation, avoid capital expenditures, increase scalability, and tap into the latest cloud-based technologies.
+A growing number of organizations are opting to use public cloud services to speed innovation, avoid capital expenditures, increase scalability, and tap into the latest cloud-based technologies.
 Like you, they see the vital role that the cloud can play in achieving business goals and ultimately delivering better healthcare outcomes.

 The potential benefits of the cloud are real.
 But establishing a cloud environment and managing that environment going forward can be challenging, even for well-prepared in-house IT teams.
 The time, costs, and risks of relying solely on existing personnel for cloud migration and management can erode the benefits of moving to the cloud.

-Working with a managed service provider (MSP) can help you address key cloud challenges.
-By combining deep cloud and healthcare experience with capabilities for automating essential management tasks, the right MSP can help you make the most of the cloud.
+Working with a managed service provider (MSP) for healthcare can help you address key cloud challenges.
+By combining deep cloud and healthcare experience with capabilities for automating essential management tasks, the right healthcare MSP can help you make the most of the cloud.

 How can an MSP help your organization?

 1. Accelerate time to value.

 The cloud promises agility.
 Most cloud service providers enable you to provision new environments in a small fraction of the time it would take to purchase, install, and configure infrastructure in your own data center.
 Still, if you need to hire new personnel or train your existing staff to manage these cloud services, you lose that agility.